 The Basics

-ACEOs vs. ATCs.
+ACEOs vs. ATCs vs. Sketch Cards.
 Same Size.
 Different Rules.

 That worked when the community was small and everyone could meet in person.
 But as the format spread online, artists started getting requests from collectors across the country who had no way to trade in person.
 They just wanted to buy.